 - Cover with a tea towel and leave for about an hour.
 When you uncover after the hour is up, you’ll see the dough has risen to about double the volume.

 - Using your fingers, spread some flour on a chopping board.
 Tip the dough onto the board (using a butter knife to scrape all of it from the bowl).
-Fold the dough in from the sides, push it slightly flatter and repeat maybe 3-4 times.
+Fold the dough in from the sides, push it slightly flatter and repeat a few times.
 You can sprinkle a little flour over the top if the dough stays stubbornly sticky.
 You’re after a nice ball of dough.
 This normally takes me a minute or so.

 - Place the dough ball on some grease-proof (baking) paper and sprinkle it with flour.
 Lift all four corners and place in a saucepan (this helps it to keep its shape and not let it flatten), place the lid on and leave for about 30 minutes.

 - 15 minutes into the 30 minute wait, turn the oven on to 235 degrees C with a dutch oven inside it.
 (I had to look up what a dutch oven is: turns out it is any oven proof container – I use a casserole dish).
+Make sure the dutch oven/casserole dish has a lid.

 - After the 30 minute wait, take the “casserole dish” out of the oven and remove its lid.
 Remember it will be really hot – some sort of decent oven gloves are in order here.
 Lift all 4 corners of the baking sheet and place in the casserole dish, put the lid on and pop it back in the oven.